+C. Economic Scenario Generator Phase-In

+A company may elect to phase in economic scenario requirements outlined in VM-20, Appendix 1, applicable in the 2026 NAIC Valuation Manual, over a 36-month period beginning Jan.
+1, 2026.
+A company may elect a longer phase-in period, up to seven years, with approval of the domiciliary commissioner.
+The election of whether to phase in and the period of phase-in must be made prior to the Dec.
+31, 2026, valuation.
+At the company’s option, a phase-in may be terminated prior to the originally elected end of the phase-in period; the reserve would then be equal to the unadjusted reserve calculated according to the requirements of VM-21 applicable for valuation dates on or after Jan.
+1, 2026.

-approach after this determination has been made.
+If the company elects to phase in, the company shall use one of the following approaches for the phase-in.
+The company may not switch the phase in approach after this determination has been made.

 Amortization Approach

 If there is a material decrease in the book of business by sale or reinsurance ceded, the company shall adjust the amount of the phase-in provision.
+The phase-in amount (C = R1 - R2, as described below) must be scaled down in proportion to the reduction in the excess reserve, measured on the effective transaction date as the reserve amount in excess if the cash surrender value before and after the impact of the transaction.
+The company must obtain approval for any other modification of the remaining phase-in amount.
+The method to be used for the phase-in calculation is as follows:

-The phase-in amount ( as of Jan.
-1, 2026, following the economic scenario generator requirements outlined in VM-20, Appendix 1, applicable in the 2026 NAIC Valuation Manual for all business in-force on the valuation date.
+a.
+Compute R1 = the reserve as of Jan.
+1, 2026, following the economic scenario requirements outlined in VM-20, Appendix 1, applicable in the 2026 NAIC Valuation Manual for all business in-force on the valuation date.
 The in-force used should include any reinsurance that is expected to be recaptured during 2026.

 b.
 Separately, compute R2 = the reserve as of Jan.
-1, 2026, following the economic scenario generator requirements outlined in VM-20, Appendix 1, applicable in the 2025 NAIC Valuation Manual for the same in-force contracts used to compute R1.
+1, 2026, following the economic scenario requirements outlined in VM-20, Appendix 1, applicable in the 2025 NAIC Valuation Manual for the same in-force contracts used to compute R1.

 c.
 Compute the reported reserve on the valuation date as follows:

+Reserve = D – (B – A) * C /B, where

+• A is the number of months that have elapsed since Dec.
+31, 2025.
+For example, for the March 31, 2026. valuation, A = 3.

+• B = 36 unless the company has obtained approval for a longer phase-in, in which case B = number of months of approved phase-in.

+• C = R1 – R2

+• D is the reserve on the valuation date determined according to these requirements, prior to the phase-in adjustment.

+Guidance Note: If a company uses a 3-year phase in, for the 12/31/2026 valuation, the value of the reserve is:

+Reserve = D – (36 – 12)*(R1-R2)/36 = D – 2/3*( R1- R2)

 VM-21 Section 8.A.1

 This section outlines the requirements for the stochastic cash-flow models used to simulate interest rates, fund returns, and implied volatility to be used in the modeled projections.
-Specifically, it prescribes scenario generators and the associated parameters for interest rates, as well as investment returns for general account equity assets and separate account fund returns.
+Specifically, it prescribes scenarios for interest rates, as well as investment returns for general account equity assets and separate account fund returns.
+More complete documentation of the prescribed scenarios can be found in VM-20 Appendix 1.
 In addition, this section sets certain standards that must be satisfied by fund returns, implied volatility scenarios, and non-prescribed scenario generators.
 It also discusses general modeling considerations, such as the number of scenarios and projection frequency.

 VM-21, Section 8.B.1